amoss038/mozart-composes-videogame/README.md

 # mozart-composes-videogame
-Generating an original video game soundtrack in style of classical music
+Generating an original video game soundtrack in the style of classical music